CamDavidsonPilon/lifelines/docs/Examples.rst

 More Examples and Recipes
 ==================================

-This section goes through some examples and recipes to help you use lifelines.
+This section goes through some examples and recipes to help you use *lifelines*.

 Statistically compare two populations